grpc/proposal/L73-java-binderchannel/wireformat.md

 ## Stream Flow Control

-In addition to flow control for the whole transport, the protocol also supports flow control on a stream by stream basis.
-This allows an application to avoid excess buffering by adjusting its rate of message production to match the remote reader's rate of consumption from the stream.
+While transport flow control limits consumption of scarce buffer resources at the Android/binder layer, stream flow control limits the amount of buffering at the gRPC layer for each stream.
+The resulting back pressure lets an application adjust its rate of message production to match the remote reader's rate of stream consumption.

 Each stream sender (both client and server) must keep track of the amount of space remaining in its peer's receive window, decrementing this counter by the